Phase transitions and sample complexity in Bayes-optimal matrix factorization: Introduction

+\paragraph{Dictionary learning.} This is a basic example of finding a representation of data that is advantageous in some way.
+Representation learning \cite{bengio2013representation} is a concept behind many machine learning applications, including the deep learning framework which has become very popular in recent time \cite{lecun2015deep}.
+In the context of representation learning dictionary learning is sometimes referred to as {\it sparse coding} \cite{bengio2013representation}.

-Many signals of interest are sparse in some basis, this fact is widely used in data compression and more recently in compressed sensing.
+Dictionary learning relies on the fact that signals of interest are often sparse in some basis; this property is widely used in data compression and more recently in compressed sensing.
 A lot of work has been devoted to analyzing bases in which different data are sparse.
 The goal of dictionary learning is to infer a basis in which the data are sparse based purely on a large number of samples from the data.
 The $M \times P$ matrix $Y$ then represents the $P$ samples of $M$-dimensional data.
 The goal is to decompose $Y=F X + W$ into a $M \times N$ matrix $F$, and a $N\times P$ sparse matrix $X$, $W$ is the noise.

 In this paper we will analyse the following teacher-student scenario of dictionary learning.
 We will generate a random Gaussian matrix $F^0$ with iid elements of zero mean and variance $1/N$, and a random Gauss-Bernoulli matrix $X^0$ with fraction $0<\rho<1$ of non-zero elements.
-The non-zero elements of $X^0$ will be iid Gaussian with mean $\overline x$ and variance~$\sigma$.
+The non-zero elements of $X^0$ will be iid Gaussian with mean $\overline X$ and variance~$\sigma$.
 The noise $W^0$ with elements $w^0_{\mu l}$ is also iid Gaussian with zero mean and variance $\Delta$.
-We hence have \bea P_F(F_{\mu i}) &=& P_{F^0}(F_{\mu i}) = \frac{1}{\sqrt{2\pi/ N}} e^{-\frac{N F^2_{\mu i}}{2}} \, , \\ P_X(x_{il}) &=& P_{X^0}(x_{i l}) = (1-\rho) \delta(x_{il}) + \frac{\rho}{\sqrt{2 \pi \sigma}} e^{-\frac{(x_{il}-\overline x)^2}{2\sigma}} \, , \\ P_{\rm out}(y_{\mu l} | z_{\mu l}) &=& \frac{1}{\sqrt{2\pi \Delta}} e^{-\frac{(y_{\mu l}-z_{\mu l})^2}{2\Delta}} \, , \eea where $\delta(x) $ is the Dirac delta function.
+We hence have \bea P_F(F_{\mu i}) &=& P_{F^0}(F_{\mu i}) = \frac{1}{\sqrt{2\pi/ N}} e^{-\frac{N F^2_{\mu i}}{2}} \, , \\ P_X(X_{il}) &=& P_{X^0}(X_{i l}) = (1-\rho) \delta(X_{il}) + \frac{\rho}{\sqrt{2 \pi \sigma}} e^{-\frac{(X_{il}-\overline X)^2}{2\sigma}} \, , \\ P_{\rm out}(y_{\mu l} | z_{\mu l}) &=& \frac{1}{\sqrt{2\pi \Delta}} e^{-\frac{(y_{\mu l}-z_{\mu l})^2}{2\Delta}} \, , \eea where $\delta(X) $ is the Dirac delta function.
 The goal is to infer $F^0$ and $X^0$ from the knowledge of $Y$ with the smallest possible number of samples $P$.

 In the noiseless case, $\Delta=0$, exact reconstruction might be possible only when the observed information is larger that the information that we want to infer.
 This provides a simple counting bound on the number of needed samples~$P$: \be P \ge \frac{\alpha }{ \alpha - \rho } N\, . \ee